What are Clouds on Title in Real Estate?

 How to Remove the Clouds on Title?

 The process of removing a cloud on the title varies.
 Some are easier to remove than others.
 For example, to resolve a mechanic’s lien, the homeowner must contact the contractor to pay their balance.
-Then, the contractor will remove the lien.
+Then, the lien must be released (and typically recorded) so the public record reflects that it was satisfied.
 Similar liens, such as mortgage and tax liens, can be resolved this way.

 Real estate agents need to be proactive when working with homes that have clouds on the title.
 For buyer’s agents, be sure to address the clouds on the title.
 Leverage this as a negotiation strategy.